omnimod/NSX-Firewall-Rules-Parser/README.md

 -  -ResultPath \<string\> - (mandatory) Specify path to export results to the file.
 -  -FilePath \<string\>   - (optional) Specify path to the XML file.
 -  -Property \<string\>   - (optional) Select properties to display, separated by commas.
 -  -Format \<string\>     - (optional) Specify the report format.
-Supported values are: CSV or HTML.
+Supported values are: CSV, HTML or XML.
 By default data is saved in the HTML format.
 -  -NSXManager \<string\> - (optional) Specify the NSX Manager IP or DNS name.
 -  -Username \<string\>   - (optional) Specify the NSX Manager username.
 -  -Password \<string\>   - (optional) Specify the NSX Manager password.